 Assessing the risk of heat illness

-The risk assessment may include use of an appropriate heat stress index.
+The risk assessment should be carried out by a person competent in heat assessment and may include use of an appropriate heat stress index.
 A commonly used and recognised index is the Wet Bulb Globe Temperature (WBGT).
 This takes into account air temperature, radiant heat, humidity and air movement.
 Adjustments can take into account such things as physical workload, clothing and work organisation.

 The Thermal Work Limit (TWL) is an alternative approach being used increasingly in Australian workplaces, particularly in the resource industry.
 It accounts for all of the major factors mentioned above and provides guidance on managing workloads and fluid intake.